 However, compared to the AT2040, the Q2U may struggle more often with loud noises.
 User reviews complain of poor performance with humming, plosives, and sibilances, so you may need an additional windscreen and pop filter to mitigate the effects.

-The Audio-Technica AT2040 is a great option for podcasters who want crystal-clear audio without a professional recording studio.
-It’s also adaptable depending on your needs: You can pair the XLR model with your audio interface or connect the USB model to your laptop or tablet.
+The AT2040 XLR model is a great option for podcasters who want crystal-clear audio without a professional recording studio.
+It’s also adaptable: pair the XLR version with your audio interface or connect the USB model to your laptop or tablet.

-But if you’re a complete beginner to the podcasting world, the AT2040 is only a small piece of the puzzle.
-You’ll also need tools to support your video recording and publishing workflows — which The Podcast Consultant can manage on your behalf.
+If you’re new to podcasting, this hypercardioid dynamic microphone is only one piece of the puzzle.
+You’ll also need tools to support your video recording and publishing workflows, which The Podcast Consultant can manage on your behalf.

 TPC offers done-for-you services that take the guesswork out of business podcasting.
 We provide social media assets, video production services, and podcast audits so your show can reach its full potential.